Back to Top

 The Bard remains one of the most iconic DnD 5e classes and are known for their ability to weave song, speech and sorcery to inspire allies, demoralize enemies and win over almost any crowd.
 Bards themselves are as diverse as the lands they wander in, ranging from adventuring scoundrels to scholarly masters of their art.

 Notably, in DnD 5e, Bards have a reputation for being somewhat difficult to roleplay, with many players having a stereotypical view of them as being overly lustful or purposefully causing problems for the party.
 In reality, they are actually a surprisingly deep class with flexibility in terms of their character builds and roleplaying potential.
 Bards also stand out for their magical powers as they are “full casters,” meaning they have the ability to tap into spells at the same progression level as Clerics, Druids, Sorcerers and Wizards.
+They also function somewhat similarly to the Rogue class in that they are relatively flexible in combat, despite not packing the same punch as other martial classes like the Fighter, Barbarian and Paladin.

 Below is the Bard class table, which breaks out their proficiency bonuses, features and spell progression for each level.